Serheynix/HandCraftPriority/README.md

 # Hand Craft Priority
 Improves hand crafting.
-Doesn't overflow your inventory
+If your inventory fills up while crafting, canceling the craft will not overflow your inventory

 ### Download
 Source code for factorio mod called HandCraftPriority